core-wg/cacheable-oscore/draft-ietf-core-cacheable-oscore.md

 MT: Is there any possible reason in this application of the Request-Hash option to not elide it the from the response?
 -->

-When preparing the response, the server performs the following actions.
+In order to compose a response to a Deterministic Request, the server performs the following actions.

-1. The server includes in the response a Max-Age Option with value different from zero, thus making the Deterministic Request usable for the proxy cache.
+1. When composing the plain CoAP response, the server MUST either omit an Inner Max-Age Option or include it with Option Value different from 0.

 2. The server preliminarily sets the Request-Hash Option with the full Request-Hash value, i.e., the same value of the Request-Hash Option that was specified in the Deterministic Request.